 If the inmate you are looking for might be locked up at a different jail you should check our guide to other Kansas jails: Other Jails in Kansas

 A mugshot, or jail booking picture, is the picture that the jail takes when you get booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail ID number will be on the pictures, and they are stored at the jail.

 Mugshots of Rice County Jail inmates can be viewed on the Rice County Jail website, or you can see them at the Rice County Jail.
 When you search for mugshots on the website you will have to put in the inmate’s full name, and a booking date.

 How To Get Your Mugshot Removed

 Trying to figure out how to have your mugshot taken down from the Rice County Jail site?
 This will be difficult, as the mugshot is a public record.
 To get your mugshot removed you must file a Petition to Expunge with the court.
 What this means is that your arrest record would be sealed, so no one will be able to access them.
 It is difficult to do this, and you will most likely need the services of a lawyer.